Mediation & Facilitated Conversations for Staff

 What is Mediation?

-Mediation is an informal, confidential process where a neutral, non-judgemental third party (the mediator) brings the parties in conflict together in a safe environment to facilitate open and honest dialogue to promote mutual understanding.
+Mediation (also known as a 'facilitated conversation') is an informal, confidential process where a neutral, non-judgemental third party (the mediator) brings the parties in conflict together in a safe environment to facilitate open and honest dialogue to promote mutual understanding.
 Mediation is a chance for parties in conflict to repair the past and build a better future.
 Workplace mediation aims to provide a way forwards enabling staff to work productively with each other.
 You can read more about mediation in the FAQs below and the SOAS Mediation Scheme (msword; 65kb) document.

 Mediation is helpful in resolving interpersonal disputes due to its common-sense approach.
 In particular, mediation: